This is another SEO article.

 - #6 Pagespeed – Google likes web pages that load fast.
 But more importantly: people like web pages that load fast.

 - #7 Build links -The dreaded link building.
 Try to get press.
 Don’t be a dick.
 Be natural.
+Buy backlinks from trusted vendors to speed things up.

-- #8 Steal from your competition – Look what your competitors and big brands are doing.
+- #8 Steal from your competition – Look at what your competitors and big brands are doing.
 Reverse engineer what is working.

 - #9 Learn Google Sheets – Spreadsheets are an essential tool for SEO.
 Learning to use & build things in Google Sheets goes a long way.